Free!: Films

 An animated film based on the second volume of the original light novel, titled High Speed!
 Free!
 Starting Days, was released in Japan on December 5, 2015.
 The film was directed by Yasuhiro Takemoto and the screenplay was written by Maiko Nishioka.
 Yokotani worked on the story composition, and Nishiya served as character designer and chief animation director.

 An animated film trilogy was announced by Kyoto Animation.
 The first two, titled Free!
 Timeless Medley: The Bond and Free!
 Timeless Medley: The Promise are compilations of the second season, Free!
 Eternal Summer with new scenes added.
 The Bond focuses on the five main members of the Iwatobi Swim Club, while The Promise focuses on Rin and Sousuke from the Samezuka Swim Club.
 Both films opened on April 22 and July 1, 2017, respectively.
 A third film, titled Free!
 Take Your Marks, is a new story taking place in the spring as Haruka deals with high school graduation and everyone's futures as they move forward in their lives and was released on October 28, 2017.
 All three films were directed by Eisaku Kawanami, and much of the staff from the anime series and High Speed! film returned for the compilation films, including series composer Masahiro Yokotani, character designer Futoshi Nishiya and composer Tatsuya Katō.
 Funimation acquired the film trilogy and the High Speed prequel film for home video release as well as screening the Take Your Marks film in US theaters on March 14, 2018, presented in Japanese with English subtitles.

 After the third season's finale, a new animated project slated for a 2020 release was announced.
 The new project was revealed to be two additional films.
 A compilation film for the third season titled Free!
 Road to the World - the Dream was released on July 5, 2019, with the staff and cast from the third season reprising their roles.

 Another brand-new film was set to be released in Q3 2020, but was delayed to a further release date.
 An information event previewing the trailer for that film project was originally supposed to take place on July 19, 2019, but it was cancelled in the wake of the Kyoto Animation arson attack.
 On August 15, 2020, Kyoto Animation revealed that the new film will premiere in 2021.
 Titled Free!
-The Final Stroke, the film is split into two parts, with the first part premiering on September 17, 2021, and the second part premiering on April 22, 2022.
+The Final Stroke, the film is split into two parts, with the first part premiering on September 17, 2021, and the second on April 22, 2022.
 Eisaku Kawanami returned as director for the films.
 The first part earned around 543,136,940 yen (about US$4.75 million).
 The second part earned over 910 million yen (about US$6.69 million) and sold about 625,000 tickets after 11 weeks in theaters.